Web accessibility: Definition, issues and explanations

 The best resources and tools for Web Accessibility

-What are the main standards for web accessibility?
+What are the main web accessibility standards?

-Is web accessibility mandatory for all websites?
+Is web accessibility mandatory for all sites?

-How can you test a website's accessibility?
+How do you test a site's accessibility?

 Do you have an entrepreneurial project?

-We support you in structuring and developing your tech project.
+We support you in the structuring and development of your tech project.
 Make an appointment with one of our Business Strategists.

 .avif)